 The Maritime hosts a show at the Typhoon Theater.
 The entrance to the theater costed me an extra SGD 3.
 The show was 4 dimensional and I must admit it was fantastic.
 It felt like a real experience where we boarded the sailing ship and encountered a perilous storm.
 What made it even more memorable was the splashes of water.
 I would definitely recommend this show.

 After the show, we exited at the basement where the aquarium was.
 I was amazed to see the number of fishes and marine life the aquarium holds.
 It was spectacular.
 The aquarium had sharks, manta rays, different kinds of jelly fishes and many more.

 I spent half a day only at the aquarium and the museum.
 I decided to head to the Universal Studios.
 It was a mini world in itself.
-It had many shops, restaurants, rides, trains, ice cream vans and so on.
+The park had many shops, restaurants, rides, trains, ice cream vans and so on.
 It had everything that I could have possibly imagined.

 The first village (if I may call) I visited was the Madagascar village.
 Who hasn’t watched the Madagascar!
 It is one of my favorite animated movies so far.
 I love Alex, Gloria, Melman, Julien and Marty.
 The village had a ride that would take us all through a forest where the guys try to escape.
 It was so much fun – super fun.

 I later visited Shrek’s and Princess Fiona’s palace.
 We were provided with the Ogre 3D glasses and the show started off by a story narrated by the mirror.
 After the narration, we were escorted to a theater where we sat on movable chairs with our 3D glasses on.
 The show was again 4D with water splashes and moving chairs.
 We all were part of the story where we rescued Princess Fiona.
 The show was mind blowing.